Nathan13888/.dotfiles/README.md

 # DotFiles

-A dotfiles repository containing Nathan's personal dotfiles that he uses with ubuntu and debian systems.
+A dotfiles repository containing Nathan's personal dotfiles that he uses with debian/ubuntu systems.

+Three other Github repositories for fonts are included as a submodule of this repository.

+Use `INSTALL.sh` to create new symlinks in a new or existing Debian/Ubuntu system.

 ## Dot Files Included